ConnectEverything/ngs-cli/release_notes/migrating_to_0.20.md

 If you are using `nsc` 0.5.0, you'll want to ensure that the installer didn't install a newer version of `nsc`.
 You can easily downgrade by executing the command: `nsc update --version 0.5.0`.

 If you are using `nsc` 2.x but tried `ngs` in the past, you'll want to ensure you update your `ngs` tool to its current version.

+Finally, note that if you have on-prem servers, only `nats-server` 2.2.0 or better support v2.
+If you are running older servers, don't upgrade your configurations, and stay on nsc 0.5.0.